 Odor Control Systems

-Popular in industrial, commercial and residential applications, these systems neutralize malodors, thus improving air quality.
+Popular in industrial, commercial, and residential applications, these systems neutralize malodors, thus improving air quality.
 Though not all odorous emissions are toxic or even physically harmful, odors that are purely unpleasant can have a negative impact on the quality of life and productivity of an area or process.
-In unpleasant odor situations it is essential that air pollution controls come equipped with odor control systems.
+In unpleasant odor situations, it is essential that air pollution controls come equipped with odor control systems.
 These systems often mask the disagreeable smell with a stronger more pleasant scent, though this is a temporary solution.

-Alternatively, odor controls may neutralize them by absorbing them with specially configured powders, sprays and filters.
+Alternatively, odor controls may neutralize odors by absorbing them with specially configured powders, sprays, and filters.
 The latter and more permanent solution is often preferable, particularly in industrial atmospheres where smelly gasses can accumulate in large quantities.
-They are often used in the waste industry, in landfills, solid and liquid waste management and sewers where untreated scents can attract rodents and insects.
-In facilities that produce large amounts of methane such as pulp and paper plants or livestock processing, mist collectors and oxidizers are used as odor control systems.
+As such, these systems are often used in the waste industry, in landfills, solid and liquid waste management, and sewers, where untreated scents can attract rodents and insects.
+In facilities that produce large amounts of methane, such as pulp and paper plants or livestock processing, mist collectors and oxidizers are used as odor control systems.
 Air handling equipment, chemical manufacturing, and pesticide and herbicide manufacturing also use odor control systems in their facilities.
 Odor control systems should be installed in all environments in which unpleasant scents lead to direct or indirect impingement on quality of life and product.

 There are many different methods of controlling odors in industrial settings.
 As aforementioned, some “air fresheners” simply mask odors while serious odor control systems neutralize it.
-This involves the use of sprays, filters or granules which use chemical compounds to attack and dissipate the volatile organic compounds (VOCs) that produce odors.
-Granules are made of porous materials such as activated carbon to dissolve odors.
+This involves the use of sprays, filters, or granules, which use chemical compounds to attack and dissipate the volatile organic compounds (VOCs) that produce odors.
+Granules are made of porous materials, such as activated carbon to dissolve odors.
 Sprays bind to and inactivate enzymes and odor causing anaerobic bacteria.
 Filters are among the most variable and may work in conjunction with sprays and granules.
-Carbon filters, caustic scrubbers, biofilters, mist collectors and oxidizers are variations of this technique which is often times effective for particulate removal as well.
-Carbon filters use activated carbon for air purification in waste management applications like keeping sewage systems cleaner.
+Carbon filters, caustic scrubbers, biofilters, mist collectors, and oxidizers are variations of this technique.
+Carbon filters use activated carbon for air purification in waste management applications, like keeping sewage systems cleaner.

-Five Groundbreaking Technologies Used in Odor Control Systems
+Five Technologies Used in Odor Control Systems

+Odor control systems are an important utility for organizations and industries.
+Most industrial processes reseal toxic and unpleasant odors that affect the environment and our health adversely.
+These odors are not just harmful for the workers but also for the people living around the plant.
 Each country has its own environmental regulations that industries are required to follow.
-For that end, industries have to install avant-garde odor control systems at their premises, so that they can lower the amount of noxious odor generated in their processes.
+For that end, industries have to install avant-garde odor control systems at their premises so they can lower the amount of noxious odor generated in their processes.

-Vapor-Phase Odor Control Technology
+- Vapor-Phase Odor Control Technology

-Wet Air Scrubbing
+- Wet Air Scrubbing

-Wet scrubbers can be labeled as one of the most effective and flexible technologies for air pollution control.
+- Wet scrubbers can be labeled as one of the most effective and flexible technologies for air pollution control.
 Air scrubbers scrub the untreated, polluted airflow, and ensure that only fresh air passes through the exhaust stream.
 Wet air scrubbers are a variant of this technology that can remove polluting contaminants from a moist airflow and liquid stream.
 Contaminants that this tiny device can eradicate are hydrogen sulfide, organic odors, and particles and chemicals soluble in the vapor.
-The biggest attraction of this odor control system is it very reliable when it comes to treating chemical-rich smog.
+The biggest attraction of this odor control system is that it is very reliable when it comes to treating chemical-rich smog.

-Liquid Redox Technology
+- Liquid Redox Technology